Is there anything better than snacking on popcorn?

 You're going to love them!

-A classic in the Whole30/vegetarian world, kale chips are easy to make and offer that crunchy snap you’re searching for.
+A classic in the Whole30/vegetarian world, kale chips are easy to make and offer that crunchy snap you’re searching for when your craving popcorn.

 It may take a few tries to nail it (I've been a victim of soggy or burnt kale chips myself), but they're worth mastering.